SasView/sasdata/sasdata/example_data/media/testdata_help.rst

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-Convertible 1D Data
-^^^^^^^^^^^^^^^^^^^
-**Example data files are located in the \\convertible_files sub-folder.**

-APS_X / APS_Y
-  - ASCII format 1D SAXS data output by a reduction software package at the APS.
-  - Suitable for testing the :ref:`File_Converter_Tool` .

-FIT2D_I / FIT2D_Q
-  - ASCII format 1D SAXS data output by the FIT2D software package at the ESRF.
-  - Suitable for testing the :ref:`File_Converter_Tool` .

-Z8300*.I1D / Z8300*.QAX / Z9800*.I1D / Z9800*.QAX
-  - Binary BSL/OTOKO format 1D TOF-SANS data from polyamide-6 fibres hydrated
-    in D2O collected on the LOQ instrument at ISIS.
-The data exhibit a broad lamellar peak from the semi-crystalline nanostructure.
-  - This is the *same data* as that in ISIS_83404 / ISIS_98929 (see `1D Data`_)
-    but in a historical separated format developed at the SRS Daresbury!
-  - Suitable for testing the :ref:`File_Converter_Tool` .
-  - Suitable for testing :ref:`Correlation_Function_Analysis` after conversion.

-LMOG_100254_merged_ISIS2D
-  - ASCII format TOF-SANS data from low-molecular weight organo-gelator system collected on the LOQ instrument at ISIS.
-  - The data are written in the historical COLETTE (or RKH) 2D format.
-  - Suitable for testing the :ref:`File_Converter_Tool` .

-YBCO_12685__ISIS2D
-  - ASCII format TOF-SANS data from a Nb/YBaCuO superconductor sample collected on the SANS2D instrument at ISIS.
-  - The data are written in the historical COLETTE (or RKH) 2D format.
-  - Suitable for testing the :ref:`File_Converter_Tool` .

-..
-ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 2D Data
 ^^^^^^^
 2D data sets are data sets that give the reduced intensity for a given *Qx-Qy* bin.